nightroman/FarNet/PowerShellFar/README.md

 [Contents]
 [Power panel](#power-panel)

-List panel is used to view and modify properties of .NET objects, to view, modify, add/remove dynamic properties, or to view all members including methods.
-This panel consists of two columns: names and values/info.
+List panel is used to view and modify properties of .NET objects, view, modify, add, remove dynamic properties, or view all members including methods.
+This panel consists of two columns: names and values.

-An object being shown is exposed as `$Far.Panel.Host.Value`
+An object shown in the panel is exposed as `$Far.Panel.Value`.

 **Keys and actions**